Otto Braun: Reform policies

 Braun and Severing had replaced almost all Prussian governors (Oberpräsidenten), district presidents (Regierungspräsidenten), district administrators and police chiefs.
 After its reorganization by Wilhelm Abegg, the Prussian police force was considered one of the most important guarantors of the Weimar Republic.
-In the end it was about 50,000 strong, predominantly republican-minded, and part of it trained paramilitarily.
+In the end, it was about 50,000 strong, predominantly republican-minded, and part of it trained paramilitarily.
 It also knew how to respond effectively during the periods of street fighting that became frequent in the late 1920s and early 1930s.

 Since there were few supporters of democracy who already had civil service training or extensive experience in office, the restaffing could only be partially carried out.
 Especially below the immediate leadership level, the government had to leave many officials loyal to the monarchy in office.
-Conservative and bourgeois parties in particular strongly opposed political reassignments, although both the DDP and the DVP were awarded an above average number of posts in the administration's governing bodies.
-The re-integration of the DVP into the Prussian government failed several times mainly due to this issue.
+Conservative and bourgeois parties in particular strongly opposed political reassignments, although both the DDP and the DVP were awarded an above-average number of posts in the administration's governing bodies.
+The reintegration of the DVP into the Prussian government failed several times mainly due to this issue.